 Archaeology: in the south east part of 4a to the north of the public right of way, there is a large water-filled pond which lies at the junction of several woodbanks.
 It is fed by three woodbank ditches from north, west and south and its outlet flows east through what was called Tufton Wood to join with the stream which eventually becomes a tributary of the River Beult.
 In addition a parallel system of drainage grips also feed directly into the pond.
 Its location at the northern end of an enclosure shows that this is a field edge pond providing a water supply to what was Lane Field (1839).
 The pond dates to before 1800 and may have initially been dug as either to provide water or as a marl pit.
 The woodbanks beside it are integral with the pond.
-Lane Field in 1839.
+Lane Field: A parallel drain network orientated NNE-SSW lies within an enclosure known as Lane Field in 1839.
 The ditches are 1.6m wide at the top sloping into 0.75 in at the bottom, with a depth of 0.3m.
 The ditches are approximately 8m apart and regularly spaced.
 Lane Field was open in 1871, but had been planted to trees by 1898.
 The ditch system is probably contemporary with this planting as a means of draining the arable soils to facilitate the growth of sweet chestnut.

-1 Î 1 4b 9.27 Oak (sessile) 1991 Coppice · · Ancient Semi Natural Woodland, Connecting People with woods & trees Ancient Semi Natural Woodland, Site of Local Nature Conservation Importance, Tree Preservation Order
+4b 9.27 Oak (sessile) 1991 Coppice Archaeological Ancient Semi Natural

+features, Woodland, Site of

+Sensitive Local Nature

+habitats/species Conservation

+on or adjacent Importance, Tree

+to site Preservation Order